mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/certificates.md

 {{% alert color="warning" %}}
 **Do not use OpenSSL version 3.x on Windows**

-If you use OpenSSL on Windows and/or you get the error `Could not open certificate container.
+If you use OpenSSL version 3.x on Windows and you get the error `Could not open certificate container.
 Wrong password or corrupted file.
 Please try again.`, please use the latest patch release of **version 1.x**, which can be downloaded here: [OpenSSL for Windows](https://slproweb.com/products/Win32OpenSSL.html).

 Another option is to use OpenSSL from within the **Windows Subsystem for Linux** to generate the certificate.
 Use the instructions [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to set this up.
 {{% /alert %}}